jamillan/PodFather/README.md

 All of the files (all.csv, podfather.py,data_processing.py) needed to run the tweetbot can be found in the /notebooks/bot directory.

-To run tweetbot just run in the command line:
+To run tweetboti, clone this repository and go to path_to_PodFather/notebooks/bot andjust run in the command line:

 python podfather.py

 **NOTE**: the podfather module depends on the data_processing.py and all.csv files.
-Also the user needs to create an account on Twitter and obtain credentials (i.e. API key, API secret, Access token and Access token secret) on the Twitter developer site to access the Twitter API
-(Go to http://socialmedia-class.org/twittertutorial.html for further guidance).
+Also the user needs to create an account on Twitter and obtain credentials (i.e. API key, API secret, Access token and Access token secret) on the Twitter developer site to access the Twitter API (Go to http://socialmedia-class.org/twittertutorial.html for further guidance).
+After creating this credentials, you need to add the access tokens on the podfather.py file.

-The Project results, analysis and source code can be found in the following sub-directories of the /notebooks directory:
+The Project results, analysis inotebooks and source code can be found in the following sub-directories of the /notebooks directory:

 **bot directory: contains the bulk of the tweetbot infrastructire to perform LDA, TF-IDF contained in the data_processing.py and podfather.py script**